 We are passionate about facilitating amazing experiences for our customers and we are similarly intent on providing compelling experiences for our employees.
 In 2022 we were named to Built In Chicago's Best Places to Work and Fast Company's Best Workplaces for Innovators lists.
 Our employees give us a competitive advantage.
 To support our employees, we have built a company culture that empowers them to embrace challenges, collaborate freely and seek to constantly evolve.
 We strive to hire talented, dedicated and diverse team members.
-As of March 31, 2023, we had 589 full-time employees, with most of our employees based at one of our three office locations in Chicago, Illinois; Coppell, Texas; and Toronto, Canada.
+As of September 30, 2023, we had approximately 660full-time employees, with most employees based at one of our office locations in Chicago, Illinois; Coppell, Texas; Toronto, Ontario (Canada); and Tokyo (Japan).